SahilGufran/WeatherAppAssignment/README.md

 ### npm run server

-Then run for the application type
+Then run for the main application type

 ### `npm start`